sa-cloud/helm/charts/sa-single-helm/README.md

 ***About this Chart:***

-The chart's dependencies are sa-data-collection and sa-shard charts
+* The chart's dependencies are sa-data-collection and sa-shard charts

-The chart is fully automated.
+* The chart is fully automated.

-The shard is configured to collect and analyze only the single cluster it is installed on.
+* The shard is auto-configured to collect and analyze only the single cluster it is installed on.
 But this can be re-configured by:

 1. setting the global.autoConfig = 'false'